BrandonKi/type/README.md

 # type

 Just adds one function `type()`.
-All it does is get a human-readable version of the type of it's argument.
+All it does is get a human-readable version of the type of it's argument at compile-time.

 ### example usage
 ```cpp